tmcybers/gmailHack/README.md

-# The misuse of this tool, it is not my responsibility
+# The misuse of this tool, it is not my responsibility!
 > chau